crawfordsm/crawfordsm.github.io/_posts/2016-10-18-ADASS_Day2_thoughts.md

 title:  Thoughts and Opinions on ADASS XXVI Day 2
 ---

-_ These are a few random thoughts and opinions about my day.
-As today, they are not even really about ADASS although being at ADASS along with recent events has focused a few of these thoughts. _
+_These are a few random thoughts and opinions about my day.
+And today, they are not even really about ADASS although being at ADASS along with recent events has focused a few of these thoughts._

 Without a doubt and apologies to the great talks today, the best part of Day 2 of ADASS was the Low Latency Concert 'A Tribute to W. A.